Tony Iommi: Black Sabbath

-In August 1969, after being confused with another group named Earth (who had minor success in England), the group renamed themselves Black Sabbath.
+In August 1969, after being confused with another group named Earth (who had minor success in England), the group renamed themselves Black Sabbath after a horror film.
 His factory accident affected the Black Sabbath sound; Iommi had tuned down his guitar by 1971's Master of Reality album, lowering string tension and easing the pain to his fingertips.
 Black Sabbath bassist Geezer Butler did the same to match Iommi.
 Sabbath was among the first bands to utilize lower tunings, and the technique became a mainstay of heavy metal music.
 Iommi combined blues-like guitar solos and dark, minor-key riffing with a revolutionary high-gain, heavily distorted tone with his use of power chords, a modified treble-boosting effect-pedal and a Gibson SG.

 By the late 1970s, Black Sabbath were experiencing problematic substance use, managerial problems, and touring exhaustion.
 In addition, the band's slow, blues-driven riffs were seen by some as outmoded against the rising generation of metal bands such as Judas Priest and Motörhead.
 After the albums Technical Ecstasy and Never Say Die! were not universally critically well received, Iommi and Butler decided that Sabbath needed a fresh start so, in the summer of 1979, they replaced Osbourne with Ronnie James Dio, the former vocalist for Rainbow.
 With Dio, Black Sabbath produced Heaven and Hell, an album that attempted to update Black Sabbath's sound for the 1980s and include the soaring vocals that characterised the NWOBHM (New wave of British heavy metal) scene.
 Halfway through the 1980 tour, Bill Ward dropped out due to alcohol problems and displeasure with the direction that Dio was taking the band.
 He was replaced by Vinny Appice.
 With Iommi and Geezer Butler the only original members, this line-up produced Mob Rules.
 Dio quit the following year to begin a solo career, so Sabbath went through a revolving door line-up for the next decade with a succession of frontmen: Ian Gillan, Glenn Hughes, Ray Gillen, and Tony Martin.
 After Ian Gillan (formerly of Deep Purple) departed the band in 1984, Geezer Butler left as well.
-With Sabbath in effective hiatus, Iommi recorded his first solo album, entitled Seventh Star.
+With Sabbath in effective hiatus, Iommi recorded his first solo album, titled Seventh Star.
 The album featured Glenn Hughes (also formerly of Deep Purple) on vocals, but due to label pressures, it was billed as a release by "Black Sabbath featuring Tony Iommi".